-Ensuring that physicians who may be impaired by an illness can safely practice medicine is a priority patient safety goal of the Board.
-PHL§230(13) allows a physician who is temporarily incapacitated, is not able to practice medicine, and whose incapacity has not resulted in harm to a patient, to voluntarily surrender his or her license to the Board.
-The OPMC uses this tool to identify these impaired physicians, rapidly remove them from practice, refer them to rehabilitation and place them under monitoring upon their return to active practice to ensure that they practice safely.
+Ensuring that physicians who may be impaired by a physical or mental illness, and/or substance use disorder can safely practice medicine is a priority patient safety goal of the Board.
+PHL § 230(13) allows a physician who is temporarily incapacitated, is not able to practice medicine, and whose incapacity has not resulted in harm to a patient, to voluntarily surrender his or her license to the Board.
+The OPMC uses this tool to rapidly remove these impaired physicians from practice, refer them to rehabilitation services, and place them under monitoring upon their return to active practice to ensure that they practice safely.
+This is beneficial to both the physician and the patient public.

 When a surrender is accepted, the Board promptly notifies entities, including the State Education Department (SED) and each hospital at which the physician has privileges.
 The physician whose license is surrendered notifies all patients of temporary withdrawal from the practice of medicine.
 The physician is not authorized to practice medicine, although the temporary surrender is not deemed to be an admission of permanent disability or misconduct.
-At the end of 2017 the OPMC was holding 48 temporarily surrendered licenses.
+At the end of 2020 the OPMC was holding 42 temporarily surrendered licenses.

-A surrendered license may be restored when the physician can demonstrate to the Board that he/she is no longer incapacitated for the active practice of medicine.
-A Board committee (two physicians and one lay member) determines whether the physician has made an adequate showing as to his or her rehabilitation.
-In 2017, four physicians petitioned the Board for license restoration.
-All four licensees were granted a license restoration.
+A surrendered license may be restored when the physician can demonstrate to the Board that the physician is no longer incapacitated for the active practice of medicine.
+A Board committee (two physicians and one non-physician public member) determines whether the physician has made an adequate showing as to their rehabilitation.
+In 2020, six (6) physicians/physician assistants petitioned the Board for license restoration.
+One (1) licensee asked for adjournment of the proceeding after it was scheduled, but before it was held.
+One (1) licensee was granted a modification order and four (4) licensees were granted restoration orders.